Welcome to Root 5 Farm

 The farm is beautifully situated on 38 acres of terraced land above the Connecticut River.
 The farm consists of four terraces above the river and it has excellent sandy loam soils for growing vegetables.
-Our lowest field, adjacent to the river is kept in hay.
-The upper fields are used for annual vegetable production.
+We keep about 50% of our land in cover crops during the growing season.
 We have 1/2 acre planted to perennial asparagus, rhubarb, and blueberry crops, with plans to expand our perennial crop production in the coming years.

 Many of our vegetable seedlings are started in a heated greenhouse before they're transplanted by hand into the fields.
 We use a wood pellet furnace to heat our greenhouse and seed into soil blocks made with rich potting soil from Vermont Compost Company to make healthy transplants.
 The greenhouse is started every season in early March with onions, leeks, scallions, tomatoes, and peppers first in line.
 It also serves as an excellent space to dry and cure onions, garlic, squash, and sweet potatoes in late summer and fall.

 We grow several acres of cover crops each year in order to build nutrients and organic matter in the soil.
 Cover crops also hold the soil in place and prevent erosion when we're not growing a vegetable crop.
 We let cover crops like buckwheat and vetch go to flower, which provides excellent habitat for pollinators.
 While cover crops don't contribute directly to our farm's annual income, we know the value of building our soils and maintaining the health of our land for the future!